alec42/cookiecutter-data-science/README.md

 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for {{ cookiecutter.module_name }}
-│                         and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata for src │                         and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.